wla312/burger/README.md

 # BurgerBoss
-A Bob's Burgers app that lets users input the names of burgers they'd like to eat.
+A Bob's Burgers app that lets users input the names of burgers they'd like to eat and log the burgers they've eaten.
 Built with MySQL, Node, Express, Handlebars and a self-made ORM.

 Check out the live version [here!](<https://floating-castle-91357.herokuapp.com/>)